Easy Lemon Meringue Croissants

-A few years back, our best friends joined us on a 30 hour whirlwind trip to San Francisco to go see Hamilton.
-My husband and I had already seen it, but we just had to see it a second time and convinced our besties to join us.
+These easy lemon meringue croissants are inspired by a 30 hour whirlwind trip to San Francisco to see Hamilton.
+My husband and I had already seen it once, but we just had to see it a second time and convinced our besties to join us.
 Even though we were only there for a short amount of time, we managed to get in a a lot of good eating.

 Our first stop was our favorite pizza place that we loved so much when we were living in Palo Alto.
-It’s called Patxi’s Pizza, and if you are ever near one, do yourself a big favor and go there.
+The restuarant is called Patxi’s Pizza, and if you are ever near one, do yourself a big favor and go there.
 It’s Chicago style pizza and dang good.
 My absolute favorite is the BBQ chicken with jalapeños.
-It’s just heavenly.

 - 6-8 store bought croissants